 English history.

-Pyramids and Palmyra: Diane and
+21. Petra, Pyramids and Palmyra: Diane and I traveled with

-I traveled with my sister to the Middle East in November and December
+my sister to the Middle East in November and December 2010.
+In Jordan, we stopped at the Dead Sea and

-Sea and many Roman ruins and castles before visiting Petra.
+many Roman ruins and castles before visiting Petra.
 It contains tombs and temples carved into

 pink sandstone cliffs.
 After a brief